 On this page

-Irish youth work arguably arose from Britain’s foundations in youth work in the early- to mid-19th century.
+Irish youth work arguably rose from Britain’s foundations in youth work in the early to mid-19th century.
 During the 19th and early 20th centuries, much of early Irish youth work was established by religious and political organisations.
 The 1920’s and 1930s were the begin of Irish youth club work.
 For more information, please see The Historical Development of Irish Youth Work.

 The National Youth Council of Ireland was established in 1968.
 Part of the national budget was first allocated to sport and youth organisations in 1969/70.
 The first national youth policy, ‘National Youth Policy: In Partnership with Youth’, was published in 1985.

 Youth work has generally been implemented by non-statutory or non-governmental organisations, but, under the Youth Work Act 2001, there is a statutory responsibility to ensure the provision of youth work programmes or youth work services.
 This act also creates a statutory responsibility to ensure the development and co-ordination of policies relating to youth work programmes and youth work services in both the Irish and the English languages.